HO-COOH/CPPDevOnWindows/README.md

 ## Addtional Tooling

 ### Resharper
-Resharper is an extension for Visual Studio that can greatly benefit your productivity.
+Resharper is a non-free extension for Visual Studio that can greatly benefit your productivity.
+Download [here](https://www.jetbrains.com/resharper-cpp/).

 ### Clang-tidy

+### Clang-format

+### Incredibuild